tushar-mohan/perftools/docs/examples/papiex-mpi-example/index.md

 import of mpi_wave.papiex.gulftown.5688.1.csv successful
 ```

-If you copy-paste the URL emitted by `pbctl import` in a browser, you will be
+If you copy-paste the `webUrl` emitted by `pbctl import` in a browser, you will be
 directed to the job page, and see something like:

 ![Job Detail Image](images/papiex-mpi-example-io.png "Job Detail View")